 It has no orthodoxy, no separate canon and no institutional presence.

 A secular dharma stands for a developmental direction that is typically Buddhist in its open-minded scepticism and its desire to let the dharma speak most effectively, that is in culturally available terms.

-Focusing largely on the practice of meditation and the four great tasks that Gotama – the man we now know as the Buddha – set out, a secular dharma offers a framework for a more mindful and compassionate life.
+Focusing largely on early Buddhism, with a focus on the teachings of conditionality (known also as dependent origination), and the four great tasks that Gotama – the man we know as the Buddha – set out, the practice of meditation and a secular dharma offers a framework for a more mindful, ethical and compassionate life.